 DWR will distribute information on this Program via e-mail.
-If you are not already on the mailing contact list and wish to be placed on it, please send an email to the desalpsp@water.ca.gov and you will be added to the mailing contact list.
+If you are not already on the mailing contact list and wish to be placed on it, please visit http://water.ca.gov/funding/subscription.cfm and subscribe by selecting Desalination Program.